 Excel Saga's director also gave us Poemi from Puni Puni Poemi.
 Impossible as it may sound, at times she surpasses even Excel in genki-ness.
 Puni Puni Poemi seemed to be a deliberate attempt to cram all the insanity of its parent series into two episodes.
 And this time, Poemy's dub actress strained her voice on the first day of recording.

 Usagi Tsukino of Sailor Moon is an obvious example.
 Eternally cheerful and loud.
-Her monologue from the Stars season perfectly expresses it.
+Her monologue from the first anime's Stars season perfectly expresses it.
 Here's just the end:

 Oh, it's almost 7 o'clock on Saturday!
 Dinner time!